superctr/MDSDRV/README.md

 	- Portamento
 	- Fade in/out
 	- Song volume and tempo control
+- Macro tables
+	- Allows for channel parameters and registers to be modified automatically as a note is playing.
 - Equal temperament scale with 256 steps per semitone, allowing for easy detune or pitch slide effects.
 - Unencumbered source code